Skip to sign in Skip to content

 Sign a Microsoft 365 business associate agreement (BAA)

-The first step after you sign into your account for the first time is to find and read the business associate agreement (BAA)
+The first step after you sign into your account for the first time is to find and read the Business Associate Agreement (BAA).

-Is Outlook HIPAA compliant?A note about signing in – you can sign in and get to Outlook either through Microsoft 365 or Office.
-It’s a little confusing but basically once you’re on a Microsoft page, find the “Sign in to your account” icon in the top right corner.
+A note about signing in – you can sign in and get to Outlook either through Microsoft 365 or Office.
+It's a little confusing, but basically, once you're on a Microsoft page, find the "Sign in to your account" icon in the top right corner.
 That will get you there.

 HIPAA requires that you get a BAA from every business that has access to your clients' information.
 Not having one could result in a fine.

-"It's important to obtain BAAs from the third-party services you use in your practice, says Steve Youngman, Hushmail's Vice-President of Legal.
-"But it's equally important to understand that they don't guarantee HIPAA compliance.
+"It's important to obtain BAAs from the third-party services you use in your practice.
+But it's equally important to understand that they don't guarantee HIPAA compliance.
 It's up to you to use the service in a compliant manner."

 Here are the steps to finding and signing the BAA.
 Get ready, it's a little hidden…